AsimPoptani/mhealth-playground/README.md

 ### CNN

-Have a CNN which takes in an image out of the data which is normalised between 0-255 in a square for each attribute.
-May not work as data is continuos in one direction only not two.
+Have a CNN which is a X by 23 (number of sensors) image and use a softmax to predict classes.

 ### Simple neural network